10 least expensive states for gas

 According to AAA, the national average for a gallon of regular fuel was $4.06.

-Here are the least expensive states for gas as of Monday morning at 10 a.m.
-EST:
+Here are the least expensive states for gas as of Monday morning:

 - Missouri: $3.62